Samaritan Ministries

 Review Guidelines:

-Good reviews say what bill-sharing and finding providers is actually like.
-Reviews simply stating that a company had great customer service aren’t helpful, especially with no additional details.
-Reviews stating negatives like “this company is a scam” with no other information also don’t help our readers.
+Helpful reviews share real experiences with health sharing, finding providers, and everything in between.
+Simply stating that a company had great customer service isn’t useful, especially with no additional details.
+Reviews stating negatives like “this company is a scam” with no other information also doesn’t help our readers.
 Please share more!
-We want to know if your providers would work with the HealthShare, if it was a hassle to submit bills, if it was easy to get answers to your questions, and if eligible needs were paid quickly.
+We want to know if your providers would work with the health share, if it was a hassle to submit bills, if it was easy to get answers to your questions, or if eligible needs were paid in a timely manner.
+Your insights make a difference!

 Visit Samaritan Ministries's website